DNMinhTri/Training-Intern/README.md

-# Training-Intern
-# Intern training tasks at Oryza Systems
+# Intern training tasks I had to do at Oryza Systems